devriazul/devriazul/README.md

 ### 📖 About me

-I am a Senior Web-Developer at <a href="https://bheuni.io" target="_blank">**BHE UNI**</a>, with expertise in **React, PHP, Laravel, MySQL**, and more.
+I am a Senior Web-Developer at <a href="https://bheuni.io" target="_blank">**BHE UNI**</a>, with expertise in **React (Next.Js), PHP, Laravel, MySQL**, and more.
 I build dynamic, scalable web applications using a variety of modern technologies such as **HTML5, CSS3, Bootstrap, Tailwind**, and **WordPress**.
 I have a passion for learning and continually improving, always striving for innovation in the fast-paced digital world.
 My goal is to become a world-class professional web developer, constantly evolving and pushing the boundaries of what’s possible.

 ### 🕵🏻‍♂️ Connect with me